ztenna/Projects/C#/README.md

 App for SPOT (Greenbank Observatory in Greenbank, WV).
 It allows college students to signup to give science presentations for teachers.
 The database backend is not accessable.
+The database backend is not accessable.